derekmichaelwright/dblogr/content/agdata/honeybee/index.md

 active = true  # Activate this widget? true/false
 weight = 4  # Order that this section will appear.

-title = "Honeybee Production"
-subtitle = "Graphs for honeybee production" summary  = "Graphs for honeybee production" tags = [ "agData", "Honeybee" ]
+title = "Global Honeybee Production" subtitle = "Graphs of honeybee production using FAO data" summary  = "Graphs of honeybee production using FAO data" tags = [ "agData", "Honeybee" ]

 [image]